thanhphat2609/SalesManagement/README.md

-# International Language School with Hadoop
+# Sales Management with Hadoop

 ## Description